RickITKock/auth-backend-express/README.md

 ## Create .env file

-This repository contains a .env file called .env.example.
-You can copy/paste env.example, rename it to .env. and modify variebles.
+This repository contains a .env file called <code>.env.example</code>.
+You can copy/paste env.example, rename it to <code>.env</code>. and modify variables.

 ## Running the application